ryasmi/rulr/readme.md

 	}
 	// If the input is invalid, just throw an error. throw new Error('expected number')
-	// You can throw a rulr.HigherOrderValidationError to return many errors.
+	// You can throw a rulr.ValidationErrors to return many errors.
 }

 // Rulr can turn your rules into static types to avoid duplicating information.